 - Be sure to showcase your people skills since you will be dealing with clients often, and that will be a critical skill to have.

 Many employers may care more about your passion and drive than education, so do not be afraid to get out there and try.

 How Much Do Floral Designers Make?

 Salary.com shows an average salary of $53,369, so earnings can vary greatly.

 Here are some great threads on working as a florist!

-Starting Your Own Floral Business
+Start Your Own Business Working With Flowers

 Read our review on IAP Career College which is largely based on real user experiences.

 Is A Career As A Florist Right For Me?